A.R.E. – Accessible, Responsive, and Engaged Relationships

 Accessible

-Having a partner that is accessible means that they are available and can be reached when you need them.
+Having a partner that is accessible means that they are available and reachable when you need them.
 When something is upsetting or exciting, you want to be able to tell your partner about it!
 In a similar way, when you have a question about something that gets your head spinning, you want to know that you can reach your partner to provide an answer to it.

 If your partner is not accessible, it can heighten those upset and insecure emotions.
 Your head may start to spin and it can become more difficult to resolve those emotions if you can’t reach your partner when you want to.